inspire_blur 0.2.0 copy "inspire_blur: ^0.2.0" to clipboard

 To let Inspire Blur choose the best mode automatically, use the default InspireBlurMode.auto which will determine the most suitable mode at runtime.

-• The imageFilter is advised for static and complex layouts.
+• The imageFilter mode is recommended for static and complex layouts.
 It is more tightly integrated with the rendering pipeline, making it more stable for complex layouts with stacks, shadows, and layered effects.

-• The animatedSampler is advised for scrollable content and simple layouts.
-It provides better accuracy for elements of lists, grids, carousels, etc. It may produce less accurate results for complex widgets, especially those using stacks and shadows.
+• The animatedSampler mode is recommended for scrollable content and simpler layouts.
+It provides better accuracy for elements of lists, grids, carousels, etc. It may however produce less accurate results for complex widgets, especially those using stacks and shadows.

 Note that imageFilter is only supported on Impeller.
 If it’s chosen and Impeller is not available, animatedSampler will be used instead.